rubocode/frontier.nvim/doc/design/archetype/unique.md

 ### PECULIAR

-The origin of this term is when I wanted to have a separate color for parameters passed to a function.
+The origin of this term occured when I wanted to have a separate color for parameters passed to a function.
 They needed to be different from everything else inside a function — rather peculiar.